Azure/azure-orbital-integration/tcp-to-blob/README.md

 Required:

-- `AZ_LOCATION` e.g. "westus2"
 - `NAME_PREFIX`: Used to make name for resources to create. e.g AKS cluster, vnet, etc.

 Optional:

+- `AZ_LOCATION`: Location where resources will be deployed.
+Should match spacecraft location. default: `"westus2"`.
 - `AZ_RESOURCE_GROUP`: Resource group containing your AKS service.
 - `ACR_NAME`: Name of your Azure Container Registry.
 - `CONTACT_DATA_STORAGE_ACCT`: Name of storage account where BLOBs will be created (containing data sent to TCP endpoint).
 - `CONTACT_DATA_STORAGE_CONTAINER`: Name of storage container for saving BLOBs. default: `"raw-contact-data"`
 - `RAW_DATA_FILE_PATH`: Path to local file containing sample raw data to be uploaded to a BLOB where it can be used by the raw data canary.
 - `RAW_DATA_BLOB_NAME`: Name of BLOB within `$CONTACT_DATA_STORAGE_CONTAINER` which will be streamed by raw data canary to TCP to BLOB endpoint.
-You may either upload this reference data using `yarn upload-raw-reference-data`, manually (consider using `reference-data/` prefix) or schedule a contact and reference the BLOB associated with the results.
+You may either upload this reference data using `npx yarn upload-raw-reference-data`, manually (consider using `reference-data/` prefix) or schedule a contact and reference the BLOB associated with the results.
 - `CONTACT_DATA_STORAGE_CONNECTION_STRING`: (**Sensitive**) Connection string for contact data storage.
 Grants `tcp-to-blob` the ability to create the storage container if needed and create/write to BLOBs.
 This is stored as an AKS secret which is exposed as an environment variable in the `tcp-to-blob` container.
 You may use either:
   - [Storage BLOB connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string): (default) Long living credentials for accessing storage container.
 This gets populated automatically if `CONTACT_DATA_STORAGE_CONNECTION_STRING` is not already set.
   - [SAS connection string](https://docs.microsoft.com/en-us/azure/storage/blobs/sas-service-create?tabs=javascript): Enables you to or the party to which you are delivering contact data, to specify duration and other fine-grained access characteristics.
 Consider using this if the data recipient (team managing/owning storage account and processing data) is not the same team as the Orbital subscription owner.
 Things to consider for SAS: